espebra/filebin2/README.md

 The string used as the identification of the filebin instance in the Prometheus metrics.
 By default, this string is the `$HOSTNAME` environment variable.

+#### `--metrics-proxy-url` (default: not set)

+When this argument is set, Filebin will fetch the content from the URL specified and merge it with its own output on the `/metrics` endpoint.
+This can be useful when running another Prometheus exporter in the same operating system instance, for example to capture system metrics.

 #### `--mmdb string` (default: not set)

 The path to an mmdb formatted geoip database like GeoLite2-City.mmdb.
 This is optional.